SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ### decoding neural activity

 In generic linear non linear lnl models, the output is assumed to be poisson.
 As such a simple decoding strategy is to asscume it is to b inferned for a given tuning curves (Jayazeri) or simply by a simple regression [@doi:10.1523/jneurosci.1335-12.2012].
 This latter model assumes a Bernoulli model for the generation of spikes such that the decoding amounts to a single-layer logistic regression.

+S. Grun, M. Diesmann, and A. Aertsen.
+Unitary event analysis.
+In Analysis of parallel spike trains, pages 191–220.
+Springer, 2010. + coincidence detection

 ### Rastermap : decoding large-scale data